Alewife

 Alewife (Alosa pseudoharengus)

-The alewife is a member of the herring family, very similar in appearance to the blueback herring, but the diameter of an alewife's eye is greater than the length of the snout, and alewives have a pale peritoneum with small spots that are never dusky to black.
-The back and upper sides tend to be greenish.
-Adults typically range from 25–30 cm (10 to 12 in) in length.
-Young-of-the-year enter salt water before they are 10 cm (4 in) long.
+The alewife is a member of the herring family, very similar in appearance to the blueback herring, but the diameter of an alewife's eye is greater than the length of the snout, and alewives have a primarily white peritoneum with some dark spots but lacking the sooty black pigmentation of bluebacks.
+Sea run alewives can have a golden to brassy upper body as opposed to the “blueback” and silver sides seen in blueback herring.
+Adults typically range from 25–30 cm total length (10 to 12 in) in length.
+Young-of-the-year enter saltwater before they are 10 cm (4 in) long.
 Alewife are described as macrohabitat generalists because they can form landlocked populations, however, most alewife in Massachusetts are anadromous and therefore fluvial dependent while in freshwater.
-They are tolerant of warm waters as adults will remain in freshwaters until July and juveniles spend their first summer in freshwaters only entering the sea in late fall as river temperatures decline.
+They are tolerant of warm waters as adults can remain in freshwater habitats until July.
+Juvenile alewife utilize freshwater nursery habitats for one to several months before emigrating to the sea in the summer or fall depending on water temperature, water quality and food supply.

 Life cycle and behavior

 Alewives are anadromous but can establish landlocked populations.
 Anadromous populations spend most of their adult life in coastal marine waters and return to freshwaters to spawn in the spring.
 During their spawning runs, schools of alewives swim upstream, spawn numerous times over several days, and then swim downstream, often passing other schools on their way up to the spawning grounds.
-Spawning occurs in sluggish backwaters of rivers and ponds.
+Spawning occurs in sluggish backwaters of rivers and in ponds.
 Although the annual spawning migrations are physiologically stressful, most adults survive and can repeat the process in subsequent years.
-After hatching, juveniles form large schools and slowly work their way downstream, they all enter saltwater before their first winter.
+After hatching, juveniles form large schools and slowly work their way downstream.
+They all enter saltwater before their first winter.
 In freshwater, young alewives feed primarily on zooplankton, and after reaching marine waters, alewives feed on a wide variety of zooplankton, small fishes, and crustaceans.
-They become sexually mature after three years and frequently live to nine years.
+They become sexually mature after three years and can reach an age of nine years.

 Alewife phenology wheel